The Vegas Era: Major Sports Betting Legislation in the USA (Part II)

 One of the many conspiracy theories about the assassination of John F. Kennedy revolves around organized crime.
 Many have speculated that the mob had JFK killed due to his desire to target and shut down the mob.
 The Wire Act of 1961 was part of a larger body of unprecedented measures that the President took to destroy organized crime.

-Was sports betting indirectly related to one of most notorious conspiracies in human history?
+Was sports betting indirectly related to one of the most notorious conspiracies in human history?
 We’ll never know for sure, but it’s possible.

 1961: The Travel Act (Extension of the Wire Act)

 Part of the same legislative package as the Wire Act, the Travel Act criminalized the use of federal mail to transport any materials relating to illegitimate sports betting.
 This was part of the government’s strategy to reduce the means through which organized crime could communicate across the US.